haydenmai/haydenmai/README.md

 # Welcome! 🖐️
 Thanks for visitng my GitHub!

-I am currently a student focusing on Economic Data Analysis at Simon Fraser University.
+I am currently a student focusing on economics and computer science at Simon Fraser University.
 Usually, my semester mainly consists of economics, computer science, and often statistics.
 With a wide range of topics I can choose from, I find it to be very refreshing to study new and old ideas every semester!

 ## 📌 My Completed Projects
 So far, there are not a lot of projects.
 However, I have many ideas in the works!